pachterlab/kallisto/manual.md

-                              (default: equivalence classes are taken from the index) -f, --fragment-file=FILE      File containing fragment length distribution (default: effective length normalization is not performed) -l, --fragment-length=DOUBLE  Estimated average fragment length -s, --sd=DOUBLE               Estimated standard deviation of fragment length (note: -l, -s values only should be supplied when
+                              (default: equivalence classes are taken from the index) -f, --fragment-file=FILE      File containing fragment length distribution (default: effective length normalization is not performed) --long                        Use version of EM for long reads -p, --platform=STRING         [PacBio or ONT] used for sequencing -l, --fragment-length=DOUBLE  Estimated average fragment length -s, --sd=DOUBLE               Estimated standard deviation of fragment length (note: -l, -s values only should be supplied when